opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/jobdata-Platform-specific-Elements.md

 #### \<cl_log\>\</cl_log\>

-The [\<CL_LOG\>]{style="text-transform: lowercase;"} element defines whether the commands that are run in a control language program are logged to the job log by way of the CL program\'s message queue.
+The [\<CL_LOG\>]{style="text-transform: lowercase;"} element defines whether the commands that are run in a control language program are logged to the job log by way of the CL program's message queue.

 - **Requirements**: Required for IBM i \<jobdata\>.
 - **EM field label**: Log CL Commands